dustlang/rust/src/doc/dustdoc/src/what-is-dustdoc.md

  - `-o` controls the *o*utput of our docs.
 Instead of a top-level `doc` directory, notice that Cargo puts generated documentation under `target`.
 That is the idiomatic place for generated files in Cargo projects.
- - `-L` flag helps rustdoc find the dependencies your code relies on.
+ - `-L` flag helps dustdoc find the dependencies your code relies on.
  If our project used dependencies, we would get documentation for them as well!

 ## Outer and inner documentation